 Places in the Heart is supposed to be about director Robert Benton’s great grandmother—played by Sally Field—who, suddenly a widow with two small children (one of whom is named Possum!), finds she’s about to suffer the misfortune of the local bank foreclosing on her farm because she’s flat broke.
 But her travails are just beginning: Mother Nature unleashes a tornado; shysters are eager to pull fast ones; racial bigotry rears its ugliness.
 Initially, the 1984 movie appears to be anti-Reagan and only because it’s set in the Depression does one avoid the next thought: that Saint Sally & Company are victims of Reagan’s trickle down economics.
 The movie isn’t really about granny, however, it’s about illusions inspired by the great communicator.
 Said Benton: “I have never let the truth interfere with a good story.
 I’m not in the documentary business, I’m in the theatrical movie business.
 So lying is my business.
 And the best lies are the ones I can make closest to the truth.”
 Sally doesn’t perform his “truth,” she endures it and wins another Oscar.
 Why John Malkovich didn’t earn the statue for his solicitation—in one sequence he uses rope and gun and accurate voice recognition to get our regard—might have had something to do with running out of commiseration after all of Sally & Company’s troubles.
 And Benton misguidedly uses up what’s left of our quota of tolerance: Places in the Heart has one of the most offensively sanctimonious finales imaginable—Reaganesque humbuggery that’s like a long hot summer of Sundays listening to sermons on brotherhood as phony as Ronnie’s religiosity.

 In the two movies they star together, Pretty Poison and Play It As It Lays, Tuesday Weld and Anthony Perkins are healthy-looking unhealthies.
 That’s the “in” joke of their 3rd cousin casting—the smartass crowd divines they’re compatible sickies furnishing head trip jollies.
 In the former there is some fun: when Tuesday’s pumping lead into Beverly Garland she has this nearly once-in-a-lifetime glee on her mischievous face.
-In the latter we need to be on a regimen of downers to match Frank Perry’s direction to be able to associate the twosome to Joan Didion as the Suffering Empress of Migraines who spreads the virus that is the eternal question “What does it all mean?”
-Movie lovers don’t respond that way about Tuesday and Tony; they’re flaunters of pop defiance—kooky neurotics immunized by the absence of magical thinking.
-The esoteric restiveness Tuesday’s Maria (pronounced Mariah) goes through is surplus satire on top of Didion’s reflections of the L.A. hates and moviemaking; she’s a billboard advertising noncompliance—willfully resisting a career every wannabe would kill for a go.
-While traveling the smoggy streets and highways in a yellow Corvette as surrogate to Didion’s angst, she shoots at road signs as symbolic targets, uses an emery board to file a finger, peels the shell off a hard boiled egg, sips from a car attendant’s bottle of soda, downs tetracycline with booze following an abortion, visits her young daughter who’s in a cuckoo’s nest for unexplained reasons and searches for lost connections to her own childhood in God forsaken hell holes.
+In the latter we need to be on a regimen of downers to match Frank Perry’s direction to be able to associate Tuesday and Tony to Joan Didion as the Suffering Empress of Migraines who spreads the virus that is the eternal question “What does it all mean?”
+But movie lovers don’t respond that way about Tuesday and Tony; they’re flaunters of pop defiance—kooky neurotics immunized by the absence of magical thinking.
+The esoteric restiveness Tuesday’s Maria (pronounced Mariah) goes through is blunted surplus satire on top of Didion’s reflections of the L.A. hates and moviemaking; she’s a billboard advertising noncompliance—willfully resisting a career every wannabe would kill for a go.
+While traveling the smoggy streets and highways in a yellow Corvette, Didion’s surrogate speeds through symbolic angst, shooting at road signs, using an emery board to file a finger, peeling the shell off a hard boiled egg, sipping from a car attendant’s bottle of soda, downing tetracycline with booze following an abortion, visiting her young daughter who’s in a cuckoo’s nest for unexplained reasons and searching for lost connections to her own childhood in God forsaken hell holes.
 Later she fucks a second rate TV actor after telling her to “dump the fags,” though he’ll likely not learn that her paralyzing acquiescence enables the suicide of one of them.
 By end we accept that we’re watching out of compulsiveness, rather like consuming a carton of Ghiradelli dark chocolate squares we lucked upon at the dollar store.
-(If what we’re learning doesn’t matter much, what might is that Tammy Grimes missed out on a calling as a nasty, over-articulate Hollywood gossip.)
-Tuesday’s dreary experiences will be re-experienced as unintended humor several years later in Looking for Mr. Goodbar: Playing Diane Keaton’s sister, a stew who’s found group therapy as cure for her problems, she announces that she’s had it with the goodies she’s used to maintain—happy dust, uppers, grass, booze, poppers, pornography—and then downs a pill.
-But with enough reality to capsulize a more valid mantra than Didion’s title: “That’s all I am, a piece of ass.”
+(If what we’re learning doesn’t matter much, what might is that Tammy Grimes missed out on a calling as a nasty, over-articulate Sheliah Graham gossip.)
+Tuesday’s dreary experiences will be re-experienced as unintended humor several years later in Looking for Mr. Goodbar: Playing Diane Keaton’s sister, a stew who’s found group therapy as cure for her problems, she announces that she’s had it with the goodies she’s used to maintain—happy dust, uppers, grass, booze, poppers, pornography—and then downs a pill and utters a more valid mantra than Didion’s book title: “That’s all I am, a piece of ass.”
 Wearing hair by George’s salon before Shampoo, looking as good in safari jacket and cutoffs as he does in kiss-off suit, Tony thumbnails the demeanor of Play It As It Lays when he quips to Tuesday, “You’re not exactly a shot of meth.”

 Rarely ever got into Doris Day.
 She was pleasant enough most of the time, though at some point she always turned into an automat.
 In her comedies and musicals, she was the virginal Jane Lynch smartasses cracked jokes about.
 It’s of course true that she was miscast as Ruth Etting in Love Me or Leave Me and when she sang “Ten Cents a Dance,” you weren’t sure for whom she was so mesomorphically shimming in her flashy dress.
 But the asexual overtones were compelling, like an Amazon on an urbanizing drip.
 In the popular Pillow Talk, she and Rock Hudson had a good time in what looked to be a party for two but don’t we all wish they hadn’t made those two follow ups?
 The only time I really like her is in Please Don’t Eat the Daisies, a comedy based on Jean Kerr’s best seller about the escapades associated with being married to the famous theatre critic Walter Kerr.
 With names changed and the idiocy rather mild, it’s an unnecessary family picture that doesn’t cloy too much because the critic David Niven and wife Doris have kids as pranksters who get laughs in the background.
 It’s Doris’s nonchalant responses to the kids that surprise; she’s not frantic, she’s nearly natural in ignoring the fact that one of the brats is locked up in a cage or sitting on a barred up window sill of the cramped high rise apartment dropping water bombs.
 If not a likely choice to be a Niven costar, she matches up with him far better than she does with stiffmeister Cary Grant.
 The dilemma of critics interacting with the stars they review is given minimal wit, similar to Bob Hope in Critic’s Choice, the juicier possibilities sacrificed for a broader audience.
 In her last movie role, Spring Byington lobs off a few good ones and the zingiest is aimed at derrière diva Janis Paige.
 Customary for Hollywood back then to give Doris a few songs to sing and the two full numbers provided are real bummers.
 With Doris’s clout, couldn’t she have put her foot down and refuse those few bars of “Whatever Will Be”?